JavaStation: Models

 In addition, Sun envisioned a third-generation "Super JavaStation" after Krups, with a JavaChip co-processor for native Java bytecode execution.
-This doesn't appear to have been produced.
+This does not appear to have been produced.

 The JavaStation concept was superseded by the Sun Ray series of thin client terminals.

 Operating systems

 The JavaStation comes with JavaOS in the flash memory, but it is also possible to install Linux or NetBSD on the JavaStation.